iasifmehmood/PIAIC_BOOTCAMP/README.md

 # piaic_asif
 For PIAIC

-Assignment No 1: All questions are solved
+Assignment No 1:

-Remaining: Slides (doing research on metaverse) and Webpage which will be submitted soon inshaAllah
+1) solved 45 javascript questions
+2) Create webpage
+3) Created and shared metaverse slides (not video)

+Hence, Assignment-1 is completed